qbreis/blog/posts/react-auth0.md

 ### 3.2 Auth0 - User Management

-Finally i want to create a unic user to log into my new Reaact app.
+Finally i want to create a unique user to login to my new Reaact app.

 - On the left side, under User Management, I choose Users and click "+ Create User".
 - I fill in Email, Password and Connection (Username-Password-Authentication).